konfuzio-ai/konfuzio-sdk/docs/sdk/examples/paragraph_and_sentence_tokenizer/index.md

 ## Sentence Tokenizer

-The `SentenceTokenizer` class, similar to [`ParagraphTokenizer`](https://dev.konfuzio.com/sdk/tutorials.html#paragraph-tokenizer), is a specialized Tokenizer designed to split a Document into sentences.
+The `SentenceTokenizer` class, akin to the [`ParagraphTokenizer`](https://dev.konfuzio.com/sdk/tutorials.html#paragraph-tokenizer), is a specialized Tokenizer designed to split a Document into sentences.
 It also provides two modes of operation:
 `detectron` and `line_distance`.
 And just like the `ParagraphTokenizer`, you can customize the behavior of the Tokenizer by passing using the `mode`, `line_height_ratio`, `height` and `create_detectron_labels` parameters.
-The only difference is that after dividing the Document into sections, the Tokenizer will further split each section into sentences.
+The distinguishing feature of the `SentenceTokenizer` is that it will split the Document into sentences, not paragraphs.
+This means that after dividing the Document into paragraphs or other significant sections such as titles or tables, it further dissects each section into sentences.

 ### Example Usage